Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.1. Dependency Injection/DependencyInjection.md

 ```

 In this example ThingTwo and ThingThree are not related by inheritance.
-We also don't have any ambiguity in order of const-
+We also don't have any ambiguity in order of
-ructor arguments.
-Thus, this example works fine and don't have to specify the constructor argument indexes or type values
+constructor arguments.
+Thus, this example works fine and don't have to specify the constructor argument indexes or type
-explicitly in the <constructor-arg/> element.
+values explicitly in the `<constructor-arg/>` element:
 ```mxml
 <beans>
     <bean id="beanOne" class="x.y.ThingOne">